 “The doctors cried too.
 She was so young, I had never seen her laugh or smile and the fact I get to see that everyday now is amazing.
 She's all smiles and so am I. I'm just grateful every day.”

-Abegael’s Floating Hospital for Children success story is not unique.
+Abegael’s Tufts Medical Center success story is not unique.
 Many other children – and their parents – benefit from the personalized patient and family-centered care at our hospital.

-Support of the Floating Hospital for Children Fund provides important resources for physicians and other hospital staff who put the needs of patients and families at the center of everything they do.
+Support of the Tufts Medical Center Fund provides important resources for physicians and other hospital staff who put the needs of patients and families at the center of everything they do.
 It allows our caregivers to put research into practice, providing leading edge care for patients like Abegael every day.

 Please donate today